Robotic Pick-and-Place of Novel Objects in Clutter with Multi-Affordance Grasping and Cross-Domain Image Matching: Challenge I: Planning Grasps with Multi-Affordance Grasping

 The goal of the first step in our system is to robustly grasp objects from a cluttered scene without relying on their object identities or poses.
-To this end, we define a set of four grasping primitive actions that are complementary to each other in terms of utility across different object types and scenarios -- empirically maximizing the variety of objects and orientations that can be picked with at least one primitive.
+To this end, we define a set of four grasping primitive actions that are complementary to each other in terms of utility across different object types and scenarios -- empirically broadening the variety of objects and orientations that can be picked with at least one primitive.
 Given RGB-D images of the cluttered scene at test time, we infer the dense pixel-wise affordances for all four primitives.
-A task planner then selects and executes the primitive with the highest affordance (more details of this planner can be found in the Appendix).
+A task planner then selects and executes the primitive with the highest affordance.